 Online success isn't for the weak of heart.
-Ask anyone who is making a profitable living online and they'll tell you hard work, long hours and earning they've put in.
-Throw in the reinventing yourself, when needed, is part of their successful strategy.
+Ask anyone who is making a profitable living online, and these extraordinary netrepreneurs will tell you about the hard work, long hours, and earnings they've put in.
+Throw in reinventing yourself, when needed, as part of their successful strategy.

 I talk to folks all the time, looking for that magic bullet of online success.
 They have an idea, some more original than others, and believe they can make a go of it.
 But they are not willing to have the necessary mindset.
 Instead, they want to piece-meal what they are willing to do while still erroneously expecting the best results.